abhidesai/getting-cleaning-data/CodeBook.md

     * mean - mean for the sliding window of samples.
     * std - standard deviation for the sliding window of samples.
     * magnitude - Magnitude of the three-dimensional signals were calculated using the Euclidean norm.
+    * All values are normalized between -1 and 1.